Hoseung/palisade_python_test/README.md

 - after installing all packages from `Initial Installation`

-8. Install [PALISADE](https://gitlab.com/palisade/palisade-release/-/tree/master) on your system.
+8. Install [PALISADE - Development repo](https://gitlab.com/palisade/palisade-development) on your system

 9. Clone the PALISADE Python demo repo (this repo) onto your system.